March against crime held in the Bronx following recent murders

 The NYPD is offering a $10,000 reward for the man wanted in the case.

+Marching 14 blocks in Bronx to scene of unsolved triple murder that killed innocent bystander.
+Disrupting traffic to get public to pay attention.
+Bronx DA here hoping renewed attention will generate tips.
+Cops say June 21 shooting at strip mall on Castle Hill Ave was gang related pic.twitter.com/1MWOkYM5jI— CeFaan Kim (@CeFaanKim) July 25, 2018

-The silent peace march began at Watson and Castle Hill Avenue and is continuing 14 blocks to Randall Avenue, site of the June triple homicide.
+The silent peace march began at Watson and Castle Hill Avenue and continued 14 blocks to Randall Avenue, site of the June triple homicide.
+It was aimed at deliberately causing a traffic jam in the middle of the evening rush.

 Organizers are hoping renewed attention to the case will help generate tips.